 Characteristics of Sole Proprietorship

 - Ownership: The ownership in a sole proprietorship is held by a single person who runs the business.

-- Management and control: One of the characteristic of sole proprietorship is that it is managed by owner himself, due to small in size of business.
+- Management and control: One of the characteristics of a sole proprietorship is that it is managed by the owner himself, due to small in size of business.

-- Risk: In this type of business, the owner himself responsible for all the risks occurs in the business.
+- Risk: In this type of business, the owner himself responsible for all the risks that occur in the business.

-- Unlimited liability: One of the characteristic of sole proprietorship is that its unlimited liability.
+- Unlimited liability: One of the characteristics of a sole proprietorship is that its unlimited liability.
 The owner is personally responsible for the debt which is occurred in the business.

 - Legal status: In the eyes of law, the combination of sole trader and his business are combined together and treated as one.

-- Relationship with customers: The owner of the business tries to keep good relationship with his customers.
+- Relationship with customers: The owner of the business tries to keep good relations with his customers.

 Advantages of Sole Proprietorship

 - Ease of formation.
 The main advantage of a sole proprietorship is that it can easily be formed by any person by undertaken any legal business for earning profit.